emilio-berti/git-novice/_episodes/01-general_introduction.md

 >
 > -   Tell us the name of your group (Theory in Biodiversity, Biodiversity Conservation, etc.)
 >
-> -   Define your research using a single word (e.g., "legumes").
+> -   Define your research using a single word (e.g., "legumes")
->
-> -   Tell us one thing you're proud of
 >
 {: .challenge}